Sedeniono/VSDoxyHighlighter/README.md

 ## Fonts and colors

 ### Classifications
 The extension comes with several so called "classifications".
-Those are the entires shown in the in the Visual Studio options &rarr; *Environment* &rarr; *Fonts and Colors*.
+Those are the entries shown in the in the Visual Studio options &rarr; *Environment* &rarr; *Fonts and Colors*.
 All elements corresponding to the extension start with "VSDoxyHighlighter".
 Feel free to change the colors to your liking.

-One thing that you might realize is that the color of ordinary text in "`///`"-comments might be different to the color in other comments.
+One thing that you might realize is that the color of ordinary text in "`///`"-comments might be different to the color in other comments, at least in light color themes.
 This has nothing to do with the extension.
 Visual Studio classifies "`///`"-comments as "XML Doc Comment" and formats them differently by default.
 You can change the color in the *Fonts and Colors* settings.